Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 How to Give Pumpkin to a Cat

-Luckily, most cats like pumpkin.
+Luckily, most cats like pumpkins.
 You can simply scoop out the required amount and add it directly to their food.
 Most cats will happily lick it up as they eat.
 This makes it probably one of the easiest additives to give your feline, as it doesn’t require much prep.

 Usually, the dosage is between 1–4 teaspoons a day, one to two times a day.
 However, what you’re trying to achieve and your cat’s size does matter.
-Some felines need more pumpkin, while others need less.
+Some felines need more pumpkins, while others need less.
 Speak to your vet about the specific dosage that your cat needs.

 If your cat absolutely refuses to eat pumpkin, there are many alternatives.
 These include psyllium and wheat bran, both of which are quite high in fiber.
 Of course, added water is important as well, so you may want to switch your cat to a moisture-rich fresh or wet food if they are fighting constipation.
 Many cats don’t drink enough plain water, so they need their regular diet to contain high levels of moisture.
 In other words, they may need to eat their water.